John Wilkinson (industrialist): Cannon boring machine (UK Patent 1063 of 1774)

+Cutting Spiral Grooves in the bore of Cannon (UK Patent 1694 of 1789)

+It was a long established principle dating back to the 16th century that spiral grooves in a gun barrel could spin the projectile and thereby improve its accuracy.
+In 1789 John Wilkinson devised and patented a way to machine rifling into the bore of cannons, though this was not to come into use until the mid-19th century probably due to the difficulty to get the ammunition easy to load while engaging with the rifling.

 Boring machine for steam engines

 James Watt had tried unsuccessfully for several years to obtain accurately bored cylinders for his steam engines, and was forced to use hammered iron, which was out of round and caused leakage past the piston.
 In 1774 John Wilkinson invented a boring machine in which the shaft that held the cutting tool extended through the cylinder and was supported on both ends, unlike the cantilevered borers then in use.
 With this machine he was able to bore the cylinder for Boulton & Watt's first commercial engine, and was given an exclusive contract for the provision of cylinders owing to the lower tolerance between the piston and cylinder and the resulting improvement in efficiency by lowering steam losses through the gap.
 Until this era, advancements in drilling and boring practice had lain only within the application field of gun barrels for firearms and cannon; Wilkinson's achievement was a milestone in the gradual development of boring technology, as its fields of application broadened into engines, pumps, and other industrial uses.

-While the main market for steam engines had been for pumping water out of mines, he saw much more use for them in the driving of machinery in ironworks such as blowing engines, forge hammers and rolling mills, the first rotary engine being installed at Bradley in 1783.
-Among his many inventions was a reversing rolling mill with two steam cylinders that made the process much more economical.
+While the main market for steam engines had been for pumping water out of mines, he saw much more use for them in the driving of machinery in ironworks such as blowing engines, forge hammers and rolling mills, the first rotary action steam engine being installed at Bradley in 1783.
+Among his many inventions was a reversing rolling mill with two steam cylinders that made the process much more economical (UK Patent 1857 of 1792).

 John Wilkinson took a key interest in obtaining orders for these more efficient steam engines and other uses for cast iron from the owners of Cornish copper mines.
 As part of this interest, he bought shares in eight of the mines to help provide capital.

-Hydraulic blowing engine

-In 1757 Wilkinson patented a hydraulic powered blowing engine to increase the air blast through the tuyeres for blast furnaces, so improving the rate of production of cast iron.
-The historian Joseph Needham likened Wilkinson's design to the one described in 1313 by the Chinese Imperial Government metallurgist Wang Zhen in his Treatise on Agriculture.
+Method for Making Lead Pipes (UK Patent No 1735 of 1790)

+He patented a method for making lead pipes, which involved casting pipes then inserting an iron mandrel and then repeatedly rolling them through rollers with grooves of reducing size until the desired dimensions were obtained.
+To exploit the patent he built a lead pipe works at Rotherhithe, London.
+This factory lasted for many years eventually making the solder filler alloys used in the car factory at Dagenham.